Serendipity2-0/TradeManV1/README.md

 TODO:
+2. Refresh the strategy base object from the strategies firebase  - Done
 1. For holdings fetch the qty from sql db
-2. Refresh the strategy base object from the strategies firebase
 3. Sweep order fix
+   1. Delete the SL orders in Firebase
 4. Delete order ids
 5. Update Holdings
 6. DTD automation
-7. Delete the SL orders in Firebase
+7. Order status for both the brokers after the order is placed(PASS/FAIL)
+8. After EOD report update the Holdings and account value fields in firebase
+9. Parameterise "new_clients" everywhere in the code

 Test 2 Postmortem